Wall Street remains relatively stable, close to records - ExBulletin

 Along with technology stocks, cryptocurrency prices have also increased.
 Bitcoin has surpassed $57,000 and is already up more than a third this year.

 New exchange-traded funds that hold bitcoin have made investing in the cryptocurrency easier, while boosting business at Coinbase and others that hedge the bitcoins of these ETFs.
-Coinbase rose 4.2% on Tuesday, bringing its gain for the year so far to more than 16%.
+Coinbase rose 0.1% on Tuesday to bring its gain for the year so far to almost 12%.

 Earnings season is winding down for the big S&P 500 companies, and the hope is that a remarkably strong U.S. economy will help drive earnings growth this year.